balbyu/chat-application/README.md

 This tutorial was a good place to start but it didn't do the best job explaining things...
 This led me reading hours of documentation on WebSockets and in the end I learned more on my own than the tutorial could offer.

-- WebSockets are some pretty cool shit but can be extremely tricky to manage
+- WebSockets are pretty cool but can be extremely tricky to manage

-- React Middleware is also pretty cool shit
+- React Middleware is also pretty cool

 - Creating the client and server-side code was somewhat confusing because they both share so much of the same vernacular